Key Facts

 Course Content

-By the end of the course, you'll be able to:-
+By the end of the course, you'll be able to:*Create a variety of garments, including tops, skirts, trousers, jackets, and dresses, using advanced construction techniques.

-Know when to use advanced techniques, such as bias binding, French seams, pleats and pin-tucks
+*Identify and apply advanced garment techniques, such as bias binding, French seams, pleats, and pin-tucks, appropriately within your work.

 There will be individual and group tuition, with teacher led discussions and demonstrations.
 This course does not cover drafting patterns and learners will use commercial sewing patterns